 Credit as a Service® mitigates risk for SMBs while preserving Net30 payment terms.

-Credit as a Service® (CaaS) is a MSTS payment solution that facilitates transactions between SMBs and their buyers.
+CaaS is a B2B payment and credit solution that facilitates transactions between SMBs and their buyers.
 Our innovative solution allows sellers to offer credit to buyers while preserving working capital and offloading risk to MSTS.
 Our team underwrites and approves buyers for credit in under thirty seconds at transaction fees 30% less than credit cards.